ptdriscoll/klrn-passport-analytics-database/README.md

 After cloning the application to your working environment, open the app folder and add the monthly Passport Zip files to the downloads folder.

-Also in the app folder, open the **db_process.py** file.
+Also in the app folder, open **db_process.py**.
 Under settings at the top, add all the Zip file names to the toParse list.

 For example: